PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 - Census data on population surrounding park (from Census data calculated by PHSKC)

+## Manhattan Park Playground Updates

+Manhattan Park was renovated in 2024.
+Because this analysis includes age of playground, we have split Manhattan park observations into two sets, one for 2023 and earlier, and the other of 2024 and later.

 ## Variable definitions

 - “Park Category”: category of park”s intended reach, set by Parks